When it is stated or implied that a character is gay because of sexual assault. The rapist is without exception male

 - In the Apprentice Adept series by Piers Anthony, a female Adeptnote is lesbian because of rape in her childhood.
 Note that this was Anthony trying to be nice about lesbians, after people misinterpreted the man-hating Red Adept as lesbian earlier and wrote him angry letters.
 He was trying, but still missed the mark.

-- Pussy Galore in the novel Goldfinger before James Bond cures her.
+- Pussy Galore in the novel Goldfinger became a lsebian after she was molested by her uncle as a child.
+She "changes back" when James Bond's appearance seduces her.
 In an interview, when discussing inspirations for playing her character, the actress who played Pussy Galore said something along the lines of "I knew she was a lesbian, so I tried to play somebody who had been abused as a child."

 - A rather bizarre version occurred in the Christopher Moore novel Fluke, or, I Know Why the Winged Whale Sings.
 A pair of female marine biologists are at sea researching the mating patterns of humpback whales, when their tiny boat is caught between a female humpback and a pair of males.
 After being savagely beaten by ten foot long penises and covered in gallons of whale semen, they promptly decide to become lesbians and start dating each other.
 Slightly excusable in that the story is a very dark comedy and not meant to be taken seriously.